shubhamchav/GenAI_GitHub_Copilot_Spaces/sonarqube.md

 Example conditions:

 - No new bugs
-- Code coverage > 80%
+- Code coverage greater than 80%
 - No critical vulnerabilities

-If conditions fail → build fails ❌
+If conditions fail, the build fails.

+Keywords: quality gate sonar, build conditions

 ---